A website visitor from Georgia asks:

 That brings us back to forgiveness.
 Forgive yourself!
 Just as you have given yourself permission to be harmed, you can give yourself permission to be free from harm.
 Your sister can’t hurt you unless you allow it.
 Your heart can’t break unless you allow it.
 You can give yourself permission not to bear this burden, which may have had nothing to do with you to at all. (making an assumption here…) You didn’t force your sister to do what she did.
 You don’t need to punish yourself for it.

 Once you allow forgiveness to take place, not only does it relieve you of the burden you put on yourself, it opens the door to reconciliation.
-Does it mean that things will be like they did before?
+Does it mean that things will be like they were before?
 Maybe, or maybe not.
 But burying yourself in a hole isn’t going to make it any better.

 Use that power of forgiveness to give you the strength to reach out.
 It’s okay to tell her you don’t like what happened.
 It’s also okay to tell her you love her anyway, and that you are willing to give her a chance to earn her trust.
 Over time, you might build an even stronger relationship than you had before.
 There are no guarantees, but doing nothing will bring nothing, right?
 If it doesn’t work out, give yourself permission to walk away with a clear conscience.